Meeovi/Collaborrate-Templates/README.md

-# AlternateCMS-Templates
+# Collaborrate-Templates
-Official templates for AlternateCMS
+Official templates for Collaborrate